-- 3. Pass the tether strap hook under the head restraint behind the child seat, though the tether strap loop behind the seat and over to the right or left outboard tether strap loop. - 4.
-Attach the hook to the outboard tether strap loop (see diagram).
-Tighten the tether strap according to the child seat manufacturer's instructions.
+3. Pass the tether strap hook under the head restraint behind the child seat, though the tether strap loop behind the seat and over to the right or left outboard tether strap loop.

 Tether Strap Through Center Tether Strap Loop